 As discussed above, opening fulfillment centers close to population centers can support larger delivery capacity and faster order fulfillment.
 However, real estate in these urban areas is often at a premium.
 While adding square footage quantity isn’t an option, warehousing automation is – but it can be costly.
 Every 3pl provider experiences different inefficiencies, and needs to research where their most pressing paint points are.
 Automating warehouses may speed up the flow of inventory, but automating other parts of the supply chain – such as dispatching and routing, or fleet and driver management – might have a greater impact on efficiency and cost savings.

-Do you know how often your delivery packaging rips?
-Or how it impacts an end-customer’s return rate?
+Do you know how often your delivery packaging rips, or how this impacts an end-customer’s return rate?
 What is the rate of later deliveries per driver?
 Where is inefficiency costing you the most across the supply chain?
+Do you know why every delivery exception occurs?
 If you can’t answer these questions, you’re not alone.
 Nothing brings more return business than a high delivery satisfaction rate – and that includes satisfaction from shippers as well as their customers.
 But many 3PL logistics providers lack the capabilities to track, collect and measure the impact of delivery on the consignee’s experience or return rate.

 A logistics provider must be able to benchmark and improve every step in the delivery flow, in order to ensure you’re providing the services and delivery experiences expected by both shippers and consignees alike.